DylanTai/PDF-to-TXT/README.md

 3. **Intelligent parsing** - Identifies numbered items by looking for unit markers (EA, PC, LB, OZ, etc.)
 4. **Formats for Excel** - Organizes data into columns separated by pipe (`|`) delimiters
 5. **Handles large files** - Processes PDFs in batches to avoid memory issues
+6. **Cross-platform** - Automatically detects and configures for Windows or macOS

 ## Output Format